-Every single gamer is looking for the best gaming processor in order to meet his demands and play the best and the most desirable games.
-Since the age of time, the choice has been between AMD and Intel processors.
-Even today, this battle lasts.
+Every single gamer is looking for the best gaming processor in order to meet their demands and play the best, most engaging games.
+It seems that the choice always comes between choosing an AMD or Intel processor.
 So, which one is the best?
-Well, each one has its advantages and drawbacks, but the summary will be different than you may expect.
+Well, each one has its advantages and drawbacks, but this summary may be different than you may expect.

 All AMD processors are more affordable than Intel units.
-They offer decent performances and they are optimized for entry-level gameplay.
+They offer decent performances, and they are optimized for entry-level gameplay.
 Even the entry-level ones cost $100, while Intel is 50-60% more expensive.
 For this amount of money, they offer the ability to support most games.
-Paired with their graphic card chips, the end result is more than just good.
+Paired with their graphics card chips, the end result is more than just good.

 The biggest drawback is the speed of AMD processors.
-They are fast, but usually not perfectly fast to support all that advanced gamers need.
-Even when overclocked, they are still slower and you won’t get impressive results.
+They are fast, but usually not fast enough to support everything that advanced gamers need.
+Even when overclocked, they are still slower, and you won’t get as impressive results.

 Yes, Intel processors are more expensive.
 In order to get a decent version, which will meet your gaming demands, you will need a much higher budget than in a case with AMD.